 - Are you all beginners or are there any experienced skiers in the group?

-- Do you want lessons all day or just half days?
+- Do you want ski or snowboard lessons all day or just half days?

 - Do you want picturesque scenery by the bucket full or do you just want to be close to the slopes and ski school?

-Take a look at our resort recommendations for beginners for inspiration, or take a look at where our ski experts recommend in our video guide:
+Take a look at our resort recommendations for beginners for inspiration.

 Every parent knows that happy children mean a happy mum and dad!
 Make sure you book either the child care and / or ski lessons well in advance.
 Places are sought after and get booked up really quickly so do this as soon as you can.